The Little Loaf

 - Line a 2lb loaf tin with a 2lb loaf tin liner (alternatively you can use parchment paper).

-- In a large mixing bowl combine the dry ingredients: white bread flour, 4 seed mix, coconut sugar, chia seeds and sea salt.
+- In a large mixing bowl combine the dry ingredients: gluten-free white bread flour, 4 seed mix, coconut sugar, baking powder and sea salt.

 - Spoon the mixture into the pre-lined loaf tin, using a spatula to get everything out the bowl then smooth the top and top with the additional 30g seeds.